Are perfect bars healthy or just clever marketing?

 If your reliance on processed fitness foods is negatively affecting your metabolic health, you may notice specific signals.

-• Post-Shake Bloating: Significant gas or abdominal discomfort 30 to 60 minutes after drinking a protein shake or eating “slimming chocolate.”
-This is often a sign of malabsorption of sugar alcohols or sensitivity to gums and thickeners.
+- Post-Shake Bloating: Significant gas or abdominal discomfort 30 to 60 minutes after drinking a protein shake.
+This can be related to lactose intolerance, sensitivity to gums and thickeners, or poor tolerance of certain sweeteners or sugar alcohols.

-• Cravings for Sweets: Ironically, regular consumption of hyper-palatable sweet protein products can keep the palate accustomed to high sweetness levels, making natural fruits and vegetables taste bland and perpetuating cravings.
+- Cravings for Sweets: Regular consumption of hyper-palatable sweet protein products can keep the palate accustomed to high sweetness levels, making less sweet foods feel less satisfying and perpetuating cravings.

 What to do about it